 For a close-up look at our past results, last year’s compiler’s notes, and a summary of our cumulative data since 1977, see the ‘Historical Information’ section below.

 NEW: Visit our new Bird Count Charts page to explore our historical data going back to 1977 for both our Spring and Christmas Bird Counts.
 On this page you may generate graphs of the abundance of individual bird species over time, and you may also download spreadsheets of the cumulative data.

-The count this year will be held on Sunday, January 2, 2022.
-If you are interested in participating, please contact Tom Driscoll, our count organizer and compiler (by email: email@example.com or phone or text to 919-636-0482).
+The count this year was held on Sunday, January 1, 2023.
+If you are interested in participating next year, in the fall please contact Tom Driscoll, our count organizer and compiler (by email: firstname.lastname@example.org or phone or text to 919-636-0482).
 All participants must sign up with Tom.

 Submit your count data

 If you use eBird checklists, feel free to use the new eBird Trip Report feature.
 It is really handy if using eBird mobile.
 Create a checklist for each stop as you normally would using eBird mobile.
 On the eBird website, go to My eBird–Manage my Trip Reports–Create Trip Report.
 You may then create a report that summarizes all the checklists for your sector.
 When creating the trip report make the ‘visibility’ link-only or public.
 Please create a narrative section in the trip report and include the following (eBird will not do this for you):